 Steps to Earning Substance Abuse Counselor Certification in Maine

 The scourge of addiction has left no region or town in Maine untouched, and it’s showing no signs of slowing down.
 In fact, just the opposite.
-In 2022, 716 people in the state died of drug overdoses —a record number and a 13 percent increase from the previous year.
-Eight out of the ten overdose deaths here are now attributed to fentanyl.
+In 2022, 716 people in the state died of drug overdoses, a record number and a 13 percent increase from the previous year.
+Eight out of ten overdose deaths here are now attributed to fentanyl.

 In big cities like Portland, homeless encampments have become the grim face of the drug epidemic in Maine.
-Despite city workers routinely clearing encampments like the park-and-ride lot on Marginal Way, Portland’s unhoused population, some 85 percent of which is estimated to suffer from substance use disorder, makes its way back to these spots that become hotbeds for crime and open drug use.
+Despite city workers routinely clearing encampments like the park-and-ride lot on Marginal Way, Portland’s unhoused population, a large proportion of whom are estimated to suffer from substance use disorder, makes its way back to these spots that become hotbeds for crime and open drug use.
 In the first three months of 2023 alone, Portland reported 96 overdoses and 11 overdose deaths.

 There’s no easy solution to Maine’s multifaceted and multilayered drug epidemic, one that is being fueled by highly addictive and deadly opioids like fentanyl.
 But that hasn’t stopped Maine’s recovery community of advocates, volunteers, and credentialed professionals like Licensed Alcohol & Drug Counselors (LC) from looking for new ways to reach those afflicted by substance use disorder with life-saving resources and services.